This post may contain affiliate links.Please read our disclosure policy.

 • Let the cakes cool completely in the pans set on a cooling rack.

-• To make the frosting, beat together softened butter and confectioners' sugar in the bowl of a stand mixer fitted with the paddle attachment at medium speed until light and fluffy, about 2-3 minutes.
+• To make the frosting, beat together softened butter and powdered sugar in the bowl of a stand mixer fitted with the paddle attachment at medium speed until light and fluffy, about 2-3 minutes.

 • Add vanilla extract and cream cheese and beat until blended.
-If the frosting is a little bit too soft, freeze for a few minutes.
+If the frosting is a little bit too soft, freeze it for a few minutes.

 • Frost the cooled cake and decorate with chopped nuts.